Linux Mint vs. Ubuntu: Features and Advantages

 Settings editor: The Cinnamon desktop allows users to easily configure the look and feel of every element within it.

-Applets: Cinnamon features a wide range of mini-applications that can be integrated directly in to its panel.
+Applets: Cinnamon features a wide range of mini-applications that can be integrated directly into its panel.

 Verdict: With a variety of interface options for new users, each offering an intuitive and user-friendly experience, Linux Mint edges out Ubuntu here as a recommendation.
 But there are caveats.
-Ubuntu’s Unity interface is nothing if not innovative, and it may be just the thing you want from a computer.
+Ubuntu’s GNOME interface is nothing if not innovative, and it may be just the thing you want from a computer.
 It just might not appeal as widely as the look and feel you will get with Linux Mint.
-Certainly, it is worthwhile to try out the OS and see what you think, if you have the opportunity.
+Certainly, it is worthwhile to try out the OS and see what you think if you have the opportunity.

 This is great for users who want a system that works well and don’t have much interest in fiddling with things.
 However, since it isn’t really designed to simplify modifications and administrative tasks, some users, particularly tech-savvy ones, might look toward other distributions.